rdmorris/terminal-dungeon/README.md

 - Navigate manually through deep directory structures
 - Decode keys one at a time, write them down
 - Go back and forth to check hints
+- Attempt to read scrolls one by one
-- *Feel the tedium of manual navigation*
+- *Feel the tedium of manual work*

-**Phase 2: The Discovery (Spell Forge)**
+**Phase 2: Training & Discovery**
+- **Visit the Target Range** - Practice grep as "archery"
+- Learn pattern matching through combat training
+- Hit targets with increasing difficulty
+- Master wildcards and regex basics
-- Find the armory spell forge
-- Learn about aliases and environment variables
+- Find the Spell Forge - discover aliases and variables
 - Experience the "aha!" moment
-- Set up your environment for efficiency

 **Phase 3: The Mastery (Main Quest Complete)**
 - Use `grep -r` to search 2000 scrolls instantly
+- Apply target range skills to real library search
 - Store decoded keys as variables
 - Extract secrets from binary files with `strings`
 - Navigate like a pro